BNN-UPC/ignnition/docs_rst/model_description.rst

 One of the most important aspects when defining a message passing between a source entity and a destination entity is to specify how the source entities form their messages.
-To do so, and to support very complex functions, we device a pipe-line of operations, which will be specified in :ref:`Operation object <opeartion-object>`.
+To do so, and to support very complex functions, we device a pipe-line of operations, which will be specified in :ref:`Operation object <operation-object>`.
 An operation performs some calculation and then returns a reference to its output.
 By doing so, we can concatenate operations, by referencing previous results to obtain increasingle more complicated results.
 Note that the messages will be, by default, the result of the last operation.